-I really love this recipe because of its simplicity of execution and its versatility.
+I really love these Vegan energy crunchy cookies because of the simplicity of execution and versatility.

 You can change the dry ingredients according to your availability or taste without compromising the final result.
 Walnuts, hazelnuts, cashews, dates, dried apricots, barley flakes are among the various alternatives.
 But the flours must be unrefined to better absorb the liquid ingredients (you can use different types of vegetable milk).

 Makes about 12-16 (it depends on the size you size you make the cookies)

 150 g (5 oz) wholemeal (whole-wheat) stone ground flour

 50 g (2 oz) oats flakes, sugar-free

 50 g (2 oz) raisins

 80 g (3 oz) organic raw coconut sugar

 100 ml (3½ fl oz) cold-pressed sunflower oil

 50 ml (2 fl oz) brown rice milk